oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-best-example-projects--react/rule.md

 ---

-​There are many example projects created by the React community.
+There are many example projects created by the React community.

 Below is a list of sample applications from [https://reactjs.org/community/examples.html](https&#58;//reactjs.org/community/examples.html)